ant-wireless/Android_antradio-library/README.md

 # Android ANT Legacy Compatibility Library
-This non-functional library is required to be installed on the system for legacy compatibility purposes and its presence indicates built-in ANT support.
+This library is required to be installed in system builds that support ANT.
+Its presence in the system indicates built-in ANT support for some compatibility checks, specifically for apps using the legacy AntLib interface.